miketeachestech/miketeachestech.github.io/content/blog/hsc-software-engineering-year-12-designing-secure-software-part-2.md

 - **Security Considerations**: Follow secure coding standards (e.g., **OWASP's Top 10**).
 Validate all inputs to avoid nasty surprises.
 In Python, use libraries like `bcrypt` for secure password hashing.

 #### **2.5.
 Integration**
-When all the parts of your project come together, they need to play nice.
+When all the parts of your project come together, they need to play nicely together.
+For example, you might need to connect your program to an external API or database.
 - **Security Considerations**: Ensure secure data exchange between components, like using **API keys** and **OAuth** for secure communication.

 #### **2.6.
 Testing and Debugging**
 Test, test, and then test again!
-This is where you find and fix errors.
+This is where you find/fix errors.
+Instead of manually checking that everything works, try to write automated unit tests using a library like `Pytest`.
 - **Security Considerations**: Conduct **penetration testing** (pretend you’re a hacker) and use Python tools like `Bandit` to scan for vulnerabilities.

 #### **2.7.
 Installation**